 The suite of Supported Employment qualifications have been developed by Gateway Qualifications in conjunction with LSIS and BASE (British Association for Supported Employment) the membership body for supported employment agencies (SEAs).
 The qualifications have been based on the supported employment NOS produced in 2012 in response to the growing demand for the professionalising of the supported employment sector.

-The Level 3 Award in Engaging Employers in Supported Employment is one of a series of larger awards which focus on competence in a specific aspect of supported employment practice and an understanding of the underpinning values.
+Level 3 Award in in-Work Support and Career Development for Supported Employment is one of a series of larger awards which focus on competence in a specific aspect of supported employment practice and an understanding of the underpinning values.
 Each award is suitable for people who, in their role, carry out some but not all the functions covered by the national occupational standards.

 The suite of Supported Employment qualifications comprises of: